AKSW/LODVader/README.md

 ## Hardware Requirements
 The minimum hardware requirement to have an acceptable performance is:
-- Quad-core processor (4 real cores, not HT)
+- Quad-core processor (recommended octa-core)
-- 16GB RAM
+- 16GB RAM (recommended 32GB)
 - a super fast SSD drive

 ## How to use